-I also added onions, celery, carrots (which I always have on hand), a package of mushrooms (which were on sale at the grocery, I can always find a use for reduced price veggies!), and white beans pulled from my freezer.
+I also added onions, celery, carrots (which I always have on hand), a package of mushrooms (which were on sale at the grocery, I can always find a use for reduced price veggies!), and precooked white beans pulled from my freezer.

 With leftover soup try to think of combinations that go well together.
 For example, turkey and mushrooms are a natural pairing.
 I have a book ‘The Flavor Bible‘ that helps me with ideal food combinations and pairings.

 Layer flavor by browning or sweating your vegetables.
 Add chili pepper flakes to the oil while sauteeing to ‘bloom’ the flavor and temper the heat.
-Add durable spices (like bay leaf) in the beginning of simmering, and add fresh (cilantro/parsley) or delicate spices (tarragon/marjoram) near the end or as a garnish.
+Add durable spices (like bay leaf) to the liquid in the beginning of simmering, and add fresh (cilantro/parsley) or delicate spices (tarragon/marjoram) near the end or as a garnish.
 Add dark meats early to eek the flavor out of them, delicate/white flesh meats near the end.
 Frozen peas or corn are added at the end also, so they don’t overcook and get mushy.

-If using lentils, add at the beginning, they take some time to cook.
+If using raw lentils, add at the beginning, they take some time to cook.
 Cooked beans, however, add and simmer just long enough to heat through, otherwise they tend to break apart.

 Depending upon my mood, what is in the fridge and what I have on hand, I save myself money, prevent food waste and feed my family food that I know is healthy and good for them.

 I hope this inspires you to look at those leftovers in a new fresh way: Transform turkey, mashed potatoes, and corn in to a chowder.
 Cubed leftover meatloaf can be the beginnings of a riff on Italian Wedding soup.
-Left over beets can be morphed in to a kicked up Borscht topped with healthy greek yogurt.
+Left over beets can be morphed in to a kicked up Borscht topped with healthy greek yogurt garnish.
 Leftover lamb makes a fantastic ‘curry’ with chickpeas and canned tomatoes.